digital-medicine-research-group-UNAV/RNACOREX/README.md

 ```

-The fit-predict framework executes the model from an static point of view, with a specific number of interaction defined by the udes.
+The fit-predict framework executes the model from an static point of view, with a specific number of interaction defined by the user.

 The `structure_search()` function allows to develop networks with 1 to *max_models* interactions and obtain its metrics.
 Train and test samples can be specified or not depending on user requirements.
 The interaction ranking have to be calculated beforehand.